cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 {% img /img/guides/visual-testing/diff-2.png "Highlighted changes" %}

+## Tooling

-Our users have published several open source modules, listed in at {% url 'Visual Testing plugins' plugins %} section, and several commercial companies have developed visual testing solutions on top of the Cypress Test Runner.
+Our users have published several open source modules, listed on the [Visual Testing plugins](https://on.cypress.io/plugins#visual-testing) page, and several commercial companies have developed visual testing solutions on top of the Cypress Test Runner.
 Read the following tutorials to learn how to perform visual testing and diffing from your tests:

+### Applitools

 - {% url 'Testing a chart with Cypress and Applitools' https://glebbahmutov.com/blog/testing-a-chart/ %}
+- {% url 'Applitools Cypress documentation' https://applitools.com/cypress %}

+### Percy.io

+- {% url 'Cypress.io + Percy = End-to-end functional and visual testing for the web' https://www.cypress.io/blog/2019/04/19/webinar-recording-cypress-and-percy-end-to-end-functional-and-visual-testing-for-the-web/ %} webinar blog post and watch the {% url 'webinar video' https://www.youtube.com/watch?v=MXfZeE9RQDw %}.
+The companion slides can be found {% url here https://slides.com/bahmutov/visual-testing-with-percy %}.
+You can find the entire project with tests and visual setup at {% url cypress-io/angular-pizza-creator https://github.com/cypress-io/angular-pizza-creator %}.
-- {% url 'Testing how an application renders a drawing with Cypress and Percy.io' https://glebbahmutov.com/blog/testing-visually/ %}
+- {% url 'Testing how an application renders a drawing with Cypress and Percy.io' https://glebbahmutov.com/blog/testing-visually/ %} blog post.
+- {% url 'Percy.io Cypress documentation' https://docs.percy.io/docs/cypress %}

 ## Best practices

 As a general rule we advise:

-- to take a snapshot after the page has performed the action.
+- to take a snapshot after the page has finished changing after actions.
 The test itself should confirm this using an assertion.
 For example, if the snapshot command is `cy.mySnapshotCommand`:

 ```js
 // BAD - the web application might take longer